 • Have your Ministry Support Committee meet quarterly with your student.

-• If a problem arises such that your congregation is unable or unwilling to partner effectively with the Seminary in your student’s education, do not hesitate to contact Barbara Blodgett, the Coordinator.
+• If a problem arises such that your congregation is unable or unwilling to partner effectively with the Seminary in your student’s education, do not hesitate to contact the Dean.
 Should your student’s accountable work role in your congregation come to an end (for any reason), please notify the Coordinator as soon as possible.
 Your student will have to find a new congregation to fulfill the requirement so long as he or she is enrolled in the M.Div. program.
 A grace period of only three credit hours is allowed during which the student may enroll in courses without having a congregation.

 Expectations of the Pastor who will supervise the student (when the student does not serve as the solo pastor)

 • Assist your congregation in arranging for a Liturgy of Commitment to welcome and/or install your student.

 • Help select a Ministry Support Committee, if the student will have one (see above).

 • Guide and support your student as he or she grows intellectually, practically, and spiritually.

 • Provide constructive feedback on your student’s work and help him or her learn to solicit it from you.

 • Assist the congregation in providing opportunities for the student to complete congregational course assignments throughout the breadth of congregational life.